 Scope of CLD

 CLD activity is an essential part of the education system in Scotland.
-The Scottish Government policy context for the provision of CLD is outlined in the Strategic guidance for community planning partnerships: community learning and development (2012) and the Requirements for Community Learning and Development (Scotland) Regulations 2013 (“the CLD Regulations”).
+The policy context for the provision of CLD is outlined in the strategic guidance for community planning partnerships: community learning and development (2012) and the Requirements for Community Learning and Development (Scotland) Regulations 2013 (“the CLD Regulations”).

 The CLD Regulations are subordinate legislation made under section 2 of the Education (Scotland) Act 1980 (“the 1980 Act”).
 Section 1 of the 1980 Act requires each local authority to secure adequate and efficient provision in their area of both school education and further education, which in this context includes CLD and is not age limited.
 Section 2 of the 1980 Act allows the Scottish Ministers to prescribe requirements to which every local authority must conform when discharging its obligations under the 1980 Act.